jddixon/hamt_go/doc/index.md

 * This code is not thread-safe.
 That is, using code must provide any necessary locking.

-* HAMT depends upon bit-counting.
+* the HAMT algorithm depends upon bit-counting.
 On modern Intel and AMD processors this can be done using a specific machine-language instruction, POPCNT.
 The current implementation of hamt_go emulates this in software using the [SWAR][wiki-swar] algorithm,  The emulation code is on the order of ten times slower than the machine instruction.

-In practice POPCNT emulation might slow down accesses by something like 10%, because the emulation code simply is not run all that often.
+*In practice POPCNT emulation might slow down accesses by something like 10%, because the emulation code simply is not run all that often.*

 ## Project Status

-Both 32- and 64-bit versions of the code work and are reasonably well-tested.
+The code works and is reasonably well-tested.
-Insert, find, and delete operations, while not yet thoroughly optimized, take on the order of 10 microseconds each on a lightly-loaded server.
+`Insert`, `Find`, and `Delete` operations, while not yet thoroughly optimized, take on the order of 1.5 microseconds each on a lightly-loaded server (just under 3us each to insert a million values and verify that the value can be found using the key.

 ## References